 Type: Power Station

-The Suaoki S270 is another one of our favorite portable power stations for camping in 2021.
+The Suaoki S270 is another one of our favorite portable power stations for camping.

 Although it’s not my favorite, I like the Suaoki because of its lightweight, compact design.
 It weighs just 2.9 pounds.
 Two hideable carry handles make it easy to move around the campsite.